ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 ## Instructions
 - Add meaningful `id` attributes to all elements (input, button, card, etc.)
 - Test that you can access them with `getElementById()` in the console
+- Use `setProperty()` to test that you can modify element properties

 ## 💡 Code Hints
 Need help with IDs?
 Check out these snippets: